Aktualizacja Weblate

 git pull

-# Install dependencies directly when not using virtualenv
+# Install dependencies directly when not using Python environment

-# Install optional dependencies directly when not using virtualenv
+# Install optional dependencies directly when not using a Python environment

-3. New Weblate release might have new Zależności ythona, please check if they cover features you want.
+3. New Weblate releases might have new Zależności ythona, check if they cover the features you want.

 weblate migrate --noinput